ingxfm/license_plate_detection/README.md

 In this example, we will use the motion detection built in the Motion-project software.
 Every time a movement is detected, Motion will capture a .jpg and save it in /var/lib/motion.
 When the file is created, this event will trigger the Python license plate number detection script.
 After a while this folder may be full.
 We will set a cron job to clean the folder every hour.

-For that purpose, go the terminal and type:
+For that purpose, go to the terminal and type:
 ```
 sudo crontab -e
 ```